Jefferies slashes price target on Senseonics Holdings Inc. [SENS] – find out why.

 Sponsored

-On July 3, 2023, Senseonics Compensation Committee granted 4 new non-executive employees non-qualified stock options to purchase an aggregate of 66,000 shares of the Company’s common stock as an inducement for such employees to join the Company.
-The options have an exercise price of $0.7924 per share, which was the closing price of the Company’s common stock on the NYSE American on July 3, 2023.
-In each case, 25% of the shares underlying the options will vest on the first anniversary of the employee’s start date, with the remainder vesting in monthly installments over the subsequent three year period, in all cases contingent on such employee’s continued service with the Company at the applicable vesting date.
+Management will hold a conference call to review the Company’s second quarter 2023 performance starting at 4:30 p.m.
+(Eastern Time) on the same day.
+The conference call will be concurrently webcast.
+The link to the webcast will be available on Senseonics Holdings, Inc. website at www.senseonics.com by navigating to “Investor Relations,” and then “Events & Publications,” and will be archived there for future reference.
+To listen to the conference call, please dial 1-888-317-6003 (US/Canada) or 1-412-317-6061 (International), passcode 2402364, approximately ten to five minutes prior to start time.

-The results of the trading session contributed to over 3043958 shares changing hands.
-Over the past one week, the price volatility of Senseonics Holdings Inc. stands at 8.96% while the volatility over the past one month is 8.14%.
+The stocks have a year to date performance of -16.78 percent and weekly performance of -8.08 percent.
+The stock has been moved at -24.14 percent over the last six months.
+The stock has performed 8.18 percent around the most recent 30 days and changed 54.45 percent over the most recent 3-months.

-The market cap for SENS stock reached $405.07 million, with 497.47 million shares outstanding and 444.87 million shares in the current float.
-Compared to the average trading volume of 7.03M shares, SENS reached a trading volume of 3043958 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.95M shares, SENS reached to a volume of 5771392 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SENS shares is $2.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SENS stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.